Don McKenna attended a First Things First fatherhood class when he and his wife, Missy, were expecting.

 “Anytime I find out a couple friend is expecting, one of the first things I tell the guy is you really need to take this class,” McKenna said.
 “It will give you great perspective on fathering and the importance of being involved in the life of your child.”

 The class didn’t just help prepare McKenna for the role of parent.
 It also helped him in his marriage.

-Looking back on the last four years, McKenna says he wouldn’t trade the time he has had with his son and how they have grown as a family.
+Looking back on the last few years, McKenna said he wouldn’t trade the time he has had with his son and how they have grown as a family.

 If you are interested in learning more about how to prepare for fatherhood, you can see a schedule of our classes here.

 We will never sell or rent our mailing list to those wishing to use the names and addresses of our supporters.
 We will maintain the highest security on our list of friends and supporters.

 Copyright © 2016 First Things First | Designed and Developed by Whiteboard